RN0311/LifeRules/README.md

 ## Life Rules
 -------------------------------------------------------------------
-> This repo contains some of my life rules, which I shared with two most important people of my life, who completely transformed me!
+> This repo contains some of my life rules, which I shared with two most incredible people,I met in my life, who completely transformed me!
 Made me a better person!
-I do really miss you, Ayush bhaia & Superman(A. Avi)! <br >
+Helped me, to ponder upon my real self!
+Showed the very-best-version of me!Gave me a new beginning, a new light!
+I do really miss you, Ayush(Shah) bhaia & Superman(A(nshu).
+Avi(ral))! <br >
-Love ya both a bunch! :heart:
+Love ya both so much! :heart:

 ```Python
 Rule 1: This rule will help in re-wiring my brain from negative thoughts.Similar to brain-in-a-vat.